AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Answer: C

-7 is not less than or equal to 6.
+7 is not less than or equal to 6, so this is false.

 Question 30

-Which scenario BEST uses a method with a return value?
+Which scenario BEST demonstrates when to use a method with a return value?

 Answer: C

-Return values send data back to the caller.
+Return values are used when the method needs to send data back to the caller.

-These questions assess your ability to reason about objects, methods, return values, and expressions.
-They are written in the style of AP Classroom Progress Checks.
+These questions assess your ability to write Java code involving objects, methods, return values, and expressions.

 FRQ 1 - Method Return Values

-Write a method average that takes two int parameters and returns the average as a double.
+Write a method average that takes two int parameters and returns their average as a double.

 public static double average(int a, int b)